 You may choose from the following:

-The Child Development Center opened in fall of 2007.
-It includes 2 lecture rooms, 2 observation rooms and the 3 classroom lab school.
-The six million dollar facility was funded through a collaboration with the State Department of Education, Clovis Unified School District, State Center Community College District, and First Five of Fresno and serves a dual role; providing high quality child development and child-care services for children and as a model demonstration site for students studying child development.
+The Child Development Center opened in the fall of 2007.
+It includes 2 lecture rooms, 2 observation rooms, and the 3 classroom lab school.
+The six-million dollar facility was funded through a collaboration with the State Department of Education, Clovis Unified School District, State Center Community College District, and First Five of Fresno and serves a dual role; providing high-quality child development and child-care services for children and as a model demonstration site for students studying child development.
 The lab school is accredited by the National Association for the Education of Young Children.

 We believe that:

-Our Philosophy is a fluid document that is responsive to emerging theory and research as well as to the diversity of our families and staff and their need and expertise.
+Our Philosophy is a fluid document that is responsive to emerging theory and research as well as to the diversity of our families and staff and their needs and expertise.

 The Child Development students and instructors use the program in three different ways: